Australasian College of Sport and Exercise Physicians: History

 The ACSEP was originally formed as the Australian College of Sports Physicians (ACSP) in 1985 by a group of doctors with vocational interest in sports medicine.
 Some of the original sports physicians in Australia were GPs who took an interest in sport and eventually chose to practise full-time in this area.
 In the late 1980s, a decision was made to pursue a stand-alone medical specialty with a formal structure of entry and Fellowship exams and multi-year training program.
 The ACSP granted honorary Fellowship (FACSP) to ten Fellows of other recognized specialty colleges in Australia who acted as examiners.
 All applicants for the inaugural FACSP qualification had to show the equivalent of current practice in sports medicine and pass an exam, which first took place in 1991.
 This examination continued to become the Part 2 ACSP examination.

 In 1992, the first registrars (trainees) were admitted onto the ACSP training program, which was conducted in private practice initially in Melbourne and Sydney.
 The ACSP first part examination was developed.

 In 1993, the first training position at a government institution was created at the Australian Institute of Sport (AIS) in Canberra.

 In 1993 New Zealand Fellows were admitted for the first time.

 In 1998, sports medicine was recognized as a vocational specialty in New Zealand.

 In 2000, ACSEP Fellows were instrumental in providing athlete care services for all sports in the Sydney Olympic Games.
 The training program was well established with 17 training posts in the year 2000.

 In 2000, sports physicians were first recognized by Medicare in Australia and awarded consultation item numbers equivalent to vocationally-registered General Practitioners.

 In 2006, the Faculty of Sport and Exercise Medicine UK was established with many of the structures and training programs established using the existing structures of the ACSP.

 In 2008, the ACSP was successfully assessed by the Australian Medical Council as having fulfilled all the criteria for establishment as a specialist medical College in Australia.
 This has been successfully reviewed in 2013 and 2019.

 In 2010, Medicare recognized sports physicians as specialists in Australia.

 In 2014, the National Office, which was initially established in Sydney, moved to Collins St in the Melbourne CBD.

 In 2016, the ACSP changed its name to include Exercise in the title alongside sport with the College abbreviation becoming ACSEP.
 Exercise medicine is thought to be an emerging branch of SEM aimed at keeping the population healthy by assisting with Exercise Prescription.

 By 2020, the ACSEP had over 50 training positions (registrars) with over 200 specialist doctors in total in Australia and New Zealand, and other affiliated members.

 In 2020, New Zealand Sport & Exercise Physicians published a consensus statement in response to the Coronavirus pandemic.
 A similar statement was published in Australia by the Australian Institute of Sport.

+On July 1, 2025, Australian SEM Physicians were granted parity with other Consultant Physicians in Australia under Medicare and their patients allowed to claim for referred long consultation items.